-Analysis Period - 1st March 2021 to 31st March 2022
+Analysis Period - 1st April 2022 to 31st March 2023

 For gas demand EUC modelling purposes, it is necessary to have a full Easter holiday period in the data set being analysed.
-Therefore a 13-month period from 1st March 2021 to 31st March 2022 is required.
+This year a 12-month period is required.

-Data Collection Period - 22nd February 2021 to 7th April 2022
+Data Collection Period (For Information Only) - 25th March 2022 to 7th April 2023

 For gas demand EUC modelling purposes, it is necessary to have a full week before and after the Analysis Period for in-filling any missing data.
-Therefore data is required for a period from 22nd February 2021 to 7th April 2022.

-Target Gas Year - 1st October 2022 to 30th September 2023
+Target Gas Year - 1st October 2023 to 30th September 2024